syncfusion-content/uwp-docs/uwp/Calendar/Visible-Date-options.md

 # Visible Dates in UWP Calendar (SfCalendar)

 `SfCalendar` provides support for making dates inactive within a range (or) selective dates.
-It can be achieved by the properties `VisibleMinDate`, `VisibleMaxDate` and `VisibleDates`.
+It can be achieved by the properties `VisibleMinDate`, `VisibleMaxDate`, and `VisibleDates`.

 ## Setting Minimum Visible Date

-`VisibleMinDate` property is used to specify the minimum date in range.
+The `VisibleMinDate` property is used to specify the minimum date in the range.

 {% tabs %}